 Norway is the richest country in the world, even richer than Australia per capita.
 Yet it has heroin death rates more than Scotland because it doesn’t have a policy which protects people.

 Professor Nutt goes on to describe published findings using MCDA to develop policies on cannabis and alcohol in Norway.
 The presentation ends with the story of 16-year-old Robert, and why a regulated market for drugs is the way forward.
 Professor Nutt points the audience to his book, “Drugs without the hot air”, which funds his charity.

 - Vaping/ENDS (electronic nicotine delivery systems) are between about 20– and 50fold less harmful than tobacco.

-- There are four distinguishable policy options; absolute prohibition, state control, decriminalisation and a free market.
-The four policy options affect different elements of drug availability, production, supply, taxation etc.
+- There are four distinguishable policy options; absolute prohibition, state control, decriminalization, and a free market.
+The four policy options affect different elements of drug availability, production, supply, taxation, etc.

 - Findings suggest that for both alcohol and cannabis, a state-controlled market is the most logical market.